ehsan/scavenger/README.md

 You'll also want to place your results in an S3 bucket instead of having them streamed back to your local machine.
 For full details on this, refer to the mrjob documentation.

+Note about locally buffering WARC/WAT/WET files: The default temp folder (usually /tmp/) must be large enough to buffer content from S3 for all task running on a machine.
+You might point it explicitly to a directory on a volume large enough by passing `--s3_local_temp_dir=/path/to/tmp`.

 ## Running with PyPy

 If you're interested in using PyPy for a speed boost, you can look at the [source code](https://github.com/mcroydon/social-graph-analysis) from **Social Graph Analysis using Elastic MapReduce and PyPy**.